inkognitro/react-app-tutorial/09-wiring.md

 };
 ````

 Yay!
-Start the mockApi and the App, open the registration form in the browser, skip some form elements and
+Start the mockApi and the App if not done yet.
+Then open the registration form in the browser, skip some form elements and submit the form.
-submit the form: The field error messages, which come from the API endpoint, are should show right after the form elements.
+The field error messages delivered with the API endpoint response, should show up at the form elements.

 So far so good, but... wasn't there something called "general messages" delivered from the API endpoint?
-Let's make these general messages visible by automatically dispatching a toast message for each of them.
+Let's make these general messages dispatching a toast message for each of them.

 :floppy_disk: [branch 09-wiring-1](https://github.com/inkognitro/react-app-tutorial-code/compare/08-apiv1-2...09-wiring-1)

 ### 9.5 Support any request handler middleware
-To show the general messages which could be delivered from each API endpoint response we need to write something like
+To show the general messages of an API endpoint response, we need to write something like
-a request handler middleware which triggers our toaster.
-Let's define an interface for it:
+a toaster middleware for the request handler.
+Let's try to define an interface for it:

 ```typescript
 // src/packages/core/api-v1/core/scopedRequestHandler.ts